DomizianoScarcelli/dotfiles/README.md

   <img src="https://github.com/DomizianoScarcelli/dotfiles/assets/44399141/70db3cb2-14ed-4e0e-bdf9-30829b27d955" />
 </details>

-I'm using:
+### I'm currently using:
 - `atuin` to manage terminal commands history
 - `stow` to manage symlinks to have dotfiles all in one place
+- `nvim` as the text editor of choice.
+I used `vscode` for a long time so I also keep its configuration files here.
+- `karabineer-elements` to remap keys
+- `ghostty` as a terminal emulator
+- `tmux` to have multiple terminal windows in a single terminal

+### I'm not using anymore
 - `yabai` as a tiling window manager
 - `skhd` to map terminal commands to keyboard shortcut.
 This is helpful to manage yabai windows with the keyboard
-- `nvim` as the text editor of choice.
-I used `vscode` for a long time so I also keep its configuration files here.
-- `karabineer-elements` to remap keys
 - `yazi` as a terminal file manager
-- `tmux` to have multiple terminal windows in a single terminal
 - `kitty` as a terminal emulator
 - `sketchybar` to have a customizable alternative menu bar on MacOS
 - `jankyborders` to have customizable borders on the current active window
 - `visidata` to handle `.csv` and other type of tabular files in the terminal

 ### good nvim plugins

 - `nvim-tree` as a file manager